cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Remarks

-This method returns 1 if the geometry instance is not a `MultiPoint`, `MultiLineString`, `MultiPolygon`, or `GeometryCollection`instance, and 0 if the geometry instance is empty.
+This method returns 1 if the geometry instance isn't a `MultiPoint`, `MultiLineString`, `MultiPolygon`, or `GeometryCollection`instance, and 0 if the geometry instance is empty.

 #### Example